 Instructions

-- Preheat oven to 350°F and line two large baking sheets with parchment paper.
+- Preheat & prep the pans.
+Preheat your oven to 350°F and line two baking sheets with parchment paper.

-- In a large mixing bowl, mash the bananas.
-Make sure you have 1 cup of mashed bananas.
+- Mash the bananas.
+In a large mixing bowl, mash the bananas until smooth.
+Make sure you have 1 cup mashed.

-- Add in the egg, runny nut butter (I love peanut butter), maple syrup, and vanilla.
+- Add the wet ingredients.
+Stir in the egg, runny nut butter (I used peanut butter), maple syrup, and vanilla until combined.

-- Mix in the quick oats, cinnamon, and salt until a batter is formed.
+- Add the dry ingredients.
+Mix in the quick oats, cinnamon, and salt to form a thick batter.

-- Mix in the walnuts and chocolate chips, if desired.
-For a lower sugar option, skip the chocolate chips.
+- Add mix-ins.
+Fold in walnuts and chocolate chips (optional).
+For a lower-sugar cookie, skip the chocolate chips.

-- Bake for 12 - 15 minutes, until the bottoms are very lightly browned.
+- Bake.
+Bake for 12–15 minutes, or until the bottoms are lightly golden.

-- Allow the cookies to cool on the baking sheets for 5 minutes before transferring them to a wire rack to finish cooling.
-Enjoy your easy and delicious banana bread breakfast cookies!
+- Cool.
+Let the cookies cool on the baking sheet for 5 minutes, then transfer to a wire rack to finish cooling.

 Lilly says